 In Fiscal Year 2021/2022, revenues are expected to increase approximately \$37,000 overall.
-Expenditures are approximately \$1.1 million higher with a second cycle of the incident responder grant.
+Expenditures are approximately \$1.1 million higher with a new award of one-time incident responder grant funds.
 Transfers out to the general fund cover staff time associated with SAFE funded projects increased by \$17,500.
 A contingency reserve of \$1.5 million is set aside for capital purposes to assure funds are available when needed.
 The fund balance is expected to decrease approximately \$1.0 million after the beginning fund balance was adjusted for anticipated changes.